BerryLover/research-writing-samples/README.md

 **Authorship and Acknowledgment**
 Each manuscript in this repository includes proper authorship and attribution.
-Please note that these drafts may have been developed under academic supervision or industrial collaboration (e.g., Queen’s University, iQIYI Inc.),
-and are not official publications.
+Please note that these drafts may have been developed under academic supervision or industrial collaboration, and are not official publications.

 **Anonymous Research Manuscripts**
 Some manuscripts were prepared for peer-review submission and are anonymized in accordance with double-blind review policies.
 Authorship information is intentionally withheld in the PDFs.
 They are shared here only as **writing samples** for PhD application evaluation, not for redistribution or citation.

 **License Notice**